Who was the first female author to win the Booker Prize twice passed away recently?

 What were Margaret Atwood’s award-winning novels?

 Margaret Atwood won the Booker Prize twice for her remarkable novels.
 Her first victory came in 2000 with her dystopian masterpiece, “The Blind Assassin.”
 This novel captivated readers with its intricate narrative and thought-provoking themes.
-Atwood’s second Booker Prize win came in 2019 for “The Testaments,” a highly anticipated sequel to her iconic novel, “The Handmaid’s Tale.”
+Atwood’s second triumph occurred in 2019 with “The Testaments,” a highly anticipated sequel to her iconic novel, “The Handmaid’s Tale.”

 What was her impact on literature?